17 Passages From "Lord Of The Rings" Beautifully Recreated In Stained Glass

 15. Palace Of King Theoden

 "The wise speak only of what they know, Gríma son of Gálmód.
 A witless worm have you become.
 Therefore be silent, and keep your forked tongue behind your teeth.
 I have not passed through fire and death to bandy words with a serving-man till the lightning falls."
 There was a roll of thunder.
 The sunlight became blotted out from the eastern windows; the whole hall became suddenly dark as night.
 The fire faded to sullen embers.
 Only Gandalf could be seen, standing white and tall before the blackened hearth.

 16. Gates Of Argonath

 Upon great pedestals founded in the deep waters stood two great kings of stone: still with blurred eyes and crannied brows they frowned upon the North.
 The left hand of each was raised palm outwards in gesture of warning; in each right hand there was an axe; upon each head there was a crumbling helm and crown.
 Great power and majesty they still wore, the silent wardens of a long-vanished kingdom.

-He stepped down and vanished.
+"I wish to make an ANNOUNCEMENT."
+He spoke this last word so loudly and suddenly that everyone sat up who still could.
+"I regret to announce that –though, as I said, eleventy-one years is far too short a time to spend among you – this is the END.
+I am going.
+I am leaving NOW.
+GOOD-BYE!"He stepped down and vanished.
 There was a blinding flash of light, and the guests all blinked.
 When they opened their eyes Bilbo was nowhere to be seen.
 One hundred and forty-four flabbergasted hobbits sat back speechless.